the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ### Oneiros

 When flying an Oni, one of the most important things to remember is that your speed is your tank!
-Always orbit with your AB on.
+Always orbit with your afterburner on.

 Your special role in the fleet is to provide remote tracking links to the DDD/HHH.
-If there is more than one Oni in fleet, work together to decide who will link which drone bunny.
-Add the DDD/HHH to your watchlist for faster locking on entering sites.
+If there is more than one Oni in fleet, work together with your fellow oni to decide who will link which drone bunny.
+Add the DDD/HHHs to your watchlist for faster locking on entering sites.

 All links go to DDD in a TCRC.

 Generally speaking, most DDD's will want 2 tracking/1 opti link, while HHH's should get 1 opti each.
-DDD/HHH will be listed in the fleet MOTD.
+DDD/HHHs will be listed in the fleet MOTD.

 ## Sites